Onkmr/Public-Trading-Research-Alibek-Abdirov/strategy-research-and-development-case.md

 - <b>2015.01 - 2022.11</b> used a <b>custom EURUSD symbol</b> built for higher-quality historical data.
 - <b>2022.11 - 2026.12</b> used the later-period dataset available in the standard environment.

-This split was used to preserve backtest quality rather than to optimize presentation.
 Together, these two tests provide the full baseline view of the strategy before additional refinements.

 </details>